jasontatem/wu_api/README.md

 More information about the underlying API, as well as information about obtaining an API key, can be found [here](https://www.wunderground.com/weather/api/).
 This [page](https://www.wunderground.com/weather/api/d/docs?d=data/index&MR=1) is very useful as it contains examples of the expected data formats for various options.

+## Requirements

+The only exteral library is requests

 ## General Usage

 ### To create an API client session: